Paris-Saclay University: University rankings

-The university is remarkably acclaimed for Mathematics, Physics and Computer Science, which are rank 1st national in many reputable global rankings such as QS World University Rankings, Times Higher Education World University Rankings, Academic Ranking of World Universities, U.S. News & World Report and many domestic magazines.
+The university is acclaimed for Mathematics, Physics and Computer Science, which are rank 1st national in many reputable global rankings such as QS World University Rankings, Times Higher Education World University Rankings, Academic Ranking of World Universities, U.S. News & World Report and many domestic magazines.

 It is also connected with two grande écoles: École polytechnique and CentraleSupélec, which are known as the top 2 engineering schools in France.

 In August 2024, Paris-Saclay University ranked 12th in Shanghai Ranking's top 1000 universities in the world, and 2nd worldwide for Mathematics by Academic Ranking of World Universities (ARWU) and 3rd worldwide for Physics (1st in Europe).

-Nobel and Fields laureates
+Notable people

 Paris-Saclay University formally replaced several pre-existing Parisian universities, grande écoles and research institutes.
 These continue to exist as departments within the broader structure of Paris-Saclay.
 The list below therefore includes those pre- and post-2019 laureates whose institutions were later subsumed by the university.